 Age, heredity and the amount of salt intake in one’s daily diet also contribute to high blood pressure.
 Since in most of the cases its causes remain elusive the treatment spans over the entire lifetime.
 Some patients can show side effects of such prolonged use of the drugs used for treating hypertension.
 Thus in order to avoid these drug related complications the only mode of prevention of hypertension is by managing the body weight, staying away from intake of excess salt in the diet, and avoiding smoking at all costs.
 Active relaxation, a part of yoga for high bp, can provide immediate relief from high blood pressure in most of the patients.

-The patients of hypertension can benefit significantly from yoga for B P. Corpse pose or Savasana is one of the very effective yoga poses to reduce hypertension as it relaxes the mind through the nervous system which triggers the parasympathetic response within the body.
+The patients of hypertension can benefit significantly from yoga for high B P. Corpse pose or Savasana is one of the very effective yoga asanas for high blood pressure as it relaxes the mind through the nervous system which triggers the parasympathetic response within the body.
 Studies have found out that 80% of the diseases of the world have their origin in the mind; stress and the tensions being the main causes.
 The techniques of yoga which induce relaxation by decimating stress are very effective in preventing as well as managing hypertension.
 Relaxation is the antidote to tension and stress in yoga.
 In fact Yoga doesn’t have any local implications, it works on the overall health of the entire body, though some of its techniques have more influence on certain conditions than others.

 Yoga for high B P works by first ascertaining the mental and emotional aspects of the patient, and then slowly introducing attitude, behavior and lifestyle changes as hypertension treatment .
 Yoga for high blood pressure techniques like Vaman Dhauti help detoxify the blood of any toxins, especially its uric acid content.
 Simple breathing exercises help enrich the blood and the associated circulatory system with renewed prana which restores its normal functioning.
 The pranayama which form the part of yoga for high blood pressure require the attention to be maintained on the breath, this relieves the mind of any worries along with strengthening the concentration power of the patient.
 Arresting the thought process of the mind also helps relax the nervous system to a great extent.